The following post is from Katie of Kitchen Stewardship: Should We Stock Up on Incandescent Bulbs?

 “[Husband], get out of that room.
 No, don’t come out here, take your socks off first!
 We can’t track that stuff through the house.
 We have to clean it up!
 No, don’t touch anything, I need to figure out how…”

-I Googled how to properly clean up a fluorescent bulb breakage, but apparently I didn’t do a very good job, because everything I see about proper clean up of mercury-containing light bulbs nowadays clearly says, “Don’t vacuum.”
+I Googled how to properly clean up a fluorescent bulb breakage, but apparently, I didn’t do a very good job, because everything I see about the proper clean-up of mercury-containing light bulbs nowadays clearly says, “Don’t vacuum.”
 Want to know why?
 It sends toxic mercury dust flying through the air.
 Lovely.

 More importantly, why am I thinking of this scene this month?